AIOpsGlobal/.github/profile/README.md

 ---

 ## **About Intelliphy**
 Intelliphy is a decentralized platform that bridges the gap between GPU providers and users seeking computational resources.
-By leveraging idle GPU power worldwide, it enables efficient AI training, inference, and other compute-heavy tasks.
+By leveraging idle GPU power worldwide, it enables efficient AI training, inference and other compute-heavy tasks.

 ### **Key Features**
 - **Decentralized Compute:** Tap into a global network of GPU contributors.